MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 ### Task 1:
 A solution exists in [the src directory](./src).
 This solution contains a sample [box file](./src/BoxCorp/BoxCorp.App/boxes.csv).
 Write a program to satisfy the requirements above.
 You will be judged based on:
-1. Accuracy of the algorithm
+1. accuracy of the algorithm;
-2. Code hygiene
+2. code hygiene; and,
-3. Performance (speed) of the code
+3. performance (speed) of the code.

 ### Task 2:
 Write a unit test using the following data to validate the results of your code.